-Matt also has significant experience negotiating, drafting and litigating coal supply and transportation contracts, contract mining agreements, mineral lease agreements and related commercial transactions.
-Matt currently serves as contract counsel for two of the largest coal companies in the United States and has negotiated and drafted agreements for the supply of more than 100 million tons of coal over the past decade.
-Matt previously served on an interim basis as CONSOL Energy, Inc.'s in-house contract counsel, with legal oversight over its coal supply agreements, transportation contracts and other commercial agreements.
+Matt began his career in the energy industry representing coal producers, and continues to represent a number of these clients in coal supply and other UCC litigation, as well as commercial matters including the negotiation and drafting of coal supply and transportation contracts, contract mining agreements, mineral lease agreements and other transactions.
+Matt currently serves as contract counsel for two of the largest coal companies in the United States and has negotiated and drafted agreements for the supply of more than 100 million tons of coal over the past 15+ years.
+Matt previously served on an interim basis as CONSOL Energy, Inc.'s in-house contract counsel, with legal oversight over its commercial contracts.

-- Obtained five emergency injunctions for a Fortune 200 oil and gas company by arguing that the client’s right to operate upon the properties for oil and gas necessarily includes the right to explore for that same oil and gas via seismic testing.
+- In a case of first impression, obtained emergency injunctions for a Fortune 200 oil and gas company by arguing that the client’s right to operate upon the properties for oil and gas necessarily includes the right to explore for that same oil and gas via seismic testing.

-- Represented a Marcellus Shale producer in the U.S. District Court for the Western District of Pennsylvania, resulting in a decision preserving the Marcellus rights for natural gas companies under vintage oil and gas leases in Pennsylvania.
+- In a case of first impression, secured a decision preserving the Marcellus rights for natural gas companies under vintage oil and gas leases in Pennsylvania.

 - Served as lead Pennsylvania counsel in property, regulatory, permitting, leasing and joint venture litigation for two Marcellus Shale producers.